jam01/SRS-Template/template.md

 💡 Tips:
 - Treat assumptions as risks; link to risk register when available.
-- Keep this section updated as decisions and implementation evolves.
+- Keep this section updated as decisions and implementation evolve.

 ### 2.6 Apportioning of Requirements
 💬 _Allocation of requirements across components or increments._